ipetez/analyzr/README.md

 ```sh
 $ bower install
 ```
-+ Then you can run the Command Line Instruction available in Miveus.
-Just make sure that you **cd** to the Miveus folder.
++ Then you can run the Command Line Instruction available in analyzr.
+Just make sure that you **cd** to the analzyr folder.

 ### Command Line Instruction